centreon/centreon-documentation/cloud/resources/known-issues.md

 ## Log in

-* A **Connect with OpenID** button might briefly show on the login screen.
+* A **Connect with OpenID** button might briefly show on the login screen, with a "URL not found" message.
 Wait for a few seconds before logging in.

-* A contact cannot be removed from an organization (and its access to Centreon cannot be revoked) using the CIAM interface.

-   **Workaround**: Centreon can remove a contact from an organization for you.
-Please [contact technical support](https://support.centreon.com).

 ## MAP